Set Operator

 Adding new key/value pairs in a table row.

-You'll find the Set operator in the Table group at the left of the Data Workflow canvas.
+You'll find the Set operator in the Table group in the menu on the Data Workflow canvas.

 Setting |